 - Check “Calculate multiple float paths”

-- Check “Free Float”
+- Select “Free Float”

-- Click Close and Run Schedule.
+- Click Close, then Run Schedule

-- Group by “Float Path”
+- Set Group By = “Float Path”

 Thanks Tom.
-What a silly mistake π
+What a silly mistake 🙂

 LikeLike